najim2004/artistryavenue-client/README.md

 - **Post Paintings**: Registered users can post their own paintings for sale.
 - **Craft List**: Users can view all of their posted paintings in one convenient location.
 - **Update and Delete Posts**: Registered users can update or delete their posted paintings.
+- **Admin Special Access**: Admins have special privileges for managing the website.

 ## NPM Packages Used